 Since, by definition, qualia are subjective, conscious experiences that cannot be fully described or communicated or fully conveyed verbally - and because we cannot copy and paste videos of our dreams - we ask that you simply try your best to be as descriptive as possible. 🙏

 NB: Experience-taking of video games is where first-person graphical perspectives are rendered from the viewpoint of the on-screen avatar (deictic centre of a player's character).
 Similarly, we conjure perspectives with our imagination when immersing our selves in any story be it a radio play or a good book - we imagine scenes being enacted from our own projected deictic centre.
 In recalling a dream, it is therefore helpful to rely on this same deictic perspective to render the narrative of dreams recalled: Deixis derives from Ancient Greek - δεῖξις (deîxis, “pointing, indicating, reference”) and δείκνυμι (deíknumi, “I show”) and forms an important part of linguistics and pragmatics, serving to interpret speech in context.
 In dream recall, this deictic perspective is our dream avatar or exteroceptive–interoceptive-point-of-experience* - or simply put - the dynamic viewpoint from whence we recall the full context of our dreams i.e. in dreams we perceive the contexts of environments around our dream deictic centre, and as we move though our dreams there is changing contextual information about the sound, shape, size, location, colour, texture, proximity etc of environmental factors (rooms, mountains, hedgerows, buildings, harbours, other actors etc, etc, etc,).
-Consequently, in addition to telling the story of the dream (what's happening within the dream environment) - describing the contextual shapes and spaces of the dream environment itself as accurately as possible is equally important to our research.
+Consequently, in addition to telling the story of the dream avatar - describing the dream environment itself is equally important to our research.

 If there are multiple episodes to your dream, please try to delineate their sequence.